 Pablo gained further stability by adopting a strong work ethic, which began at the front desk of a health club.
 There he learned a great deal about having a healthy body and a healthy mind, and is a strong advocate for good nutrition, physical fitness and self-care.
 As a result, he is a self-proclaimed foodie and enjoys cooking and eating a wide variety of cuisines.
 He is also a huge Harry Potter fan, enjoys the beach and indie music, and lavishes affection on his dog Kingsley.
 These all contribute to his mental well-being.

 After taking time off from school to lay a strong foundation for his recovery and continued mental health, Pablo moved to Pensacola, FL to begin his undergraduate degree in social work at Pensacola State College.
 He served as a founding member and president of the Active Minds chapter at PSC for three semesters and also worked at the Crisis Action Referral Effort for Students or CARES office at Pensacola State.
-After receiving his AA in Social Work from PSC he moved to Raleigh, NC where he is currently attending North Carolina State University working to attain his LCSW.
-He will begin an accelerated master’s program, also at NC State, in the fall of 2018.
+After receiving his AA in Social Work from PSC he moved to Raleigh, NC where he earned his Bachelor and Master of Social Work degrees from North Carolina State University working towards obtaining his LCSW.

 - Faculty/Staff Trainings